logo

 How intelligent should founders be?
 Learn about Alan Turing's IQ and life through this article.

-I - What is Alan Turing IQ?
+I - What Was Alan Turing's IQ?

 Alan Turing IQ chart